ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 Sometimes when new data gets added too many times to the application, the MySQL database may fail to connect to newdata.py properly.
 Some form of errors may appear such as database.summary not existing when it does in the database.
 Users need to try to upload the data again (or in this case upload another set of new data after dropping new_data since sentiment_data already contains the new data)  and make sure that the flask server is stable.

 ### Uploading of new data
-The application was designed with a flaw such that users can only upload new data in one shot without entering the database as new data gets appended to previously uploaded data instead of replacing them.
-When users try to upload again, the previously uploaded data will get appended again and duplicates will occur.
+The application was designed with a flaw such that users can only upload new data in one shot without editing the database as new data gets appended to previously uploaded data instead of replacing them.
+When users try to upload again, the previously uploaded data will get processed and then appended again and duplicates will occur.
 To mitigate this, users need to head to the MySQL database and delete new_data before uploading a new dataset.
-This method is primitive but we were unable to fix the bug where data gets appended to instead of replaced despite the correct code calls (refer to [app.py](backend/app.py) line 78).
+This method is primitive but we were unable to fix the bug where data gets appended to instead of replaced despite the correct code calls (refer to app.py line 78).